 Islam In Japan

-The light of Islam emanated from the Arabian Peninsula and spread eastwards to Iraq, Iran, Afghanistan, and reached as far as China and Philippine.
-It continued spreading for a long time and reached different parts of the world but reached Japan only towards the end of the nineteenth century.
+The light of Islam emanated from the Arabian Peninsula, spread eastward to Iraq, Iran, and Afghanistan, and reached as far as China and the Philippines.
+It continued spreading for a long time and reached different parts of the world, but reached Japan only towards the end of the nineteenth century.

 Islam In Japan Before 1900

-Serious and sustained engagement with the Muslim world began for Japan as a part of its global outreach in the early Meiji period (1868-1890), with trade and information gathering missions sailing towards the Ottoman Empire and the Middle East.
+Serious and sustained engagement with the Muslim world began for Japan as a part of its global outreach in the early Meiji period (1868–1891), with trade and information-gathering missions sailing towards the Ottoman Empire and the Middle East.

-Abdul Hamid II (reigned 1876–1909) sent the imperial warship Ertugrul to Japan in 1890, with more than 600 sailors aboard and gifts for Emperor Meiji (reigned 1867-1912), whose brother had visited Constantinople "Istanbul”, two years earlier.
+Abdul Hamid II (reigned 1876–1909) sent the imperial warship Ertugrul to Japan in 1890, with more than 600 sailors aboard and gifts for Emperor Meiji (reigned 1867–1922), whose brother had visited Constantinople ("Istanbul") two years earlier.
 The Ertugrul made it to Japan, where its crew was welcomed with great hospitality.
-On the return voyage, however, the ship was hit by an unexpected typhoon along the coast of Kushimoto in Wakayama Prefecture and all but 69 of its crew perished.
+On the return voyage, however, the ship was hit by an unexpected typhoon along the coast of Kushimoto in Wakayama Prefecture, and all but 69 of its crew perished.

 Despite the tragic ending, the goodwill mission established a positive relationship between the Ottoman Empire and the Land of the Rising Sun, Nippon.
-The sailors were buried at the site of the accident and a museum was set up not far from the accident site.
-Japanese and Turks still commemorate this event until today at the site of the accident every five years despite successive change of governments.
+The sailors were buried at the site of the accident, and a museum was set up not far from the accident site.
+Japanese and Turks still commemorate this event today at the site of the accident every five years, despite successive changes in governments.

 Growth Of Islam In Japan

 While some admired Japan from a distance, others took the initiative to actually go there.
-Some Egyptian officers were so impressed by Japanese victory against Russian forces that they volunteered to serve in Japanese army and later on married Japanese women.
-Some of them returned home while some others stayed in Japan.
+Some Egyptian officers were so impressed by the Japanese victory against Russian forces that they volunteered to serve in the Japanese army and later married Japanese women.
+Some of them returned home, while others stayed in Japan.

 The Japanese became more interested in the Muslim world for expansionist, economic, and cultural reasons.
-The meaning of Holy Qur’an was translated into Japanese; Islamic societies were set up and Islamic as well as Orientalist books were written.
+The meaning of the Holy Qur’an was translated into Japanese; Islamic societies were set up, and Islamic as well as Orientalist books were written.

-In the wake of the Russian Revolution in 1917, several hundred Turko-Tatar Muslim refugees from Central Asia and Russia were given asylum in Japan, settling in Tokyo, Nagoya, as well as Kobe and formed small communities.
+In the wake of the Russian Revolution in 1917, several hundred Turko-Tatar Muslim refugees from Central Asia and Russia were given asylum in Japan, settling in Tokyo, Nagoya, and Kobe and forming small communities.

-In the Second World War while Japan occupied parts of Asia, prominent Japanese persons embraced Islam in different countries including China and Malaysia.
-Umar Mita who was working for the Manshu Railway Company, which virtually controlled the Japanese territory in the northeastern province of China at that time, through his contacts with Chinese Muslims, became a Muslim in Peking.
+In the Second World War, while Japan occupied parts of Asia, prominent Japanese people embraced Islam in different countries, including China and Malaysia.
+Umar Mita, who was working for the Manshu Railway Company, which virtually controlled the Japanese territory in the northeastern province of China at that time, through his contacts with Chinese Muslims, became a Muslim in Peking.
 He went on to become the second president of the Japan Muslim Association, established in 1952.
 Umar Mita made a Japanese translation of the Qur'an from a Muslim perspective for the first time.

 The Current Muslim Presence In Japan

-The Japan was estimated to have a Muslim population of 118,000 as of 1990, with about 10 percent of that number being Japanese.
-By 2010, Japan was home to the growing population of approximately 185,000 Muslim migrants, with an emerging second generation of native-born ‘Japanese Muslims’.
+Japan was estimated to have a Muslim population of 118,000 as of 1990, with about 10 percent of that number being Japanese.
+By 2010, Japan was home to a growing population of approximately 185,000 Muslim migrants, with an emerging second generation of native-born ‘Japanese Muslims’.

-Keep in mind that religion does not play a significant role in everyday life of most Japanese people.
-The average person typically follows the religious rituals at ceremonies like birth, weddings and funerals, and may visit a shrine or temple on New Year.
-Aside from that, people are mostly secular with a central focus on their career and work to the extent that they have a term for death due to overworking – karōshi (過労死).
+Keep in mind that religion does not play a significant role in the everyday lives of most Japanese people.
+The average person typically follows religious rituals at ceremonies like birth, weddings, and funerals and may visit a shrine or temple on the New Year.
+Aside from that, people are mostly secular, with a central focus on their career and work to the extent that they have a term for death due to overworking: karōshi (過労死).

-According to Prof. Dr. Salih Mahdi S. Al Samarrai the Chairman of Islamic Center-Japan, in 2009, Japanese Muslims population was estimated at about 100,000 or even more, and non-Japanese Muslims at 300,000 or more.
-However, this remains a rough estimate which observers look at from different perspectives and accordingly give various estimates.
+According to Prof. Dr. Salih Mahdi S. Al Samarrai, the Chairman of the Islamic Center-Japan, in 2009, the Japanese Muslim population was estimated at about 100,000 or even more, and non-Japanese Muslims at 300,000 or more.
+However, this remains a rough estimate, which observers look at from different perspectives and accordingly give various estimates.

 Mosques And Prayer Rooms In Japan

-The Tatars-Turks who came to Japan to escape Communist rule during the early twenties of the twentieth century, built a Mosque in Nagoya, which was demolished during the Second World War.
-They also founded Tokyo Mosque in 1938, which was rebuilt in 2000, following Ottoman architectural style and using funds from individual Muslim, the Islamic Center-Japan and the Turkish government.
-It is both a religious venue and an ethno-cultural space hosting wedding ceremonies, fashion shows, plays, exhibitions and conferences.
-In recent years, it has also become a tourist attraction for both Muslims and non-Muslims tourists visiting Tokyo.
+The Tatars-Turks, who came to Japan to escape Communist rule during the early twenties of the twentieth century, built a mosque in Nagoya, which was demolished during the Second World War.
+They also founded Tokyo Mosque in 1938, which was rebuilt in 2000, following Ottoman architectural style and using funds from individual Muslims, the Islamic Center-Japan, and the Turkish government.
+It is both a religious venue and an ethno-cultural space, hosting wedding ceremonies, fashion shows, plays, exhibitions, and conferences.
+In recent years, it has also become a tourist attraction for both Muslim and non-Muslim tourists visiting Tokyo.

 Muslim Population: Japan And The World Economy

-The world population of Muslims stood approximately at 1.6 billion in 2013 and is estimated to reach 2.9 billion (making up 26% of the world population) in 2050.
-Among the 21 Muslim-majority Asian and African countries highly influenced by Islam, Indonesia, Pakistan, Bangladesh, Egypt, Turkey and Iran (amounted to more than 1.2 billion Muslims combined) are predicted to experience a strong development in consumer market.
+The world population of Muslims stood at approximately 1.6 billion in 2013 and is estimated to reach 2.9 billion (making up 26% of the world population) in 2050.
+Among the 21 Muslim-majority Asian and African countries highly influenced by Islam, Indonesia, Pakistan, Bangladesh, Egypt, Turkey, and Iran (amounted to more than 1.2 billion Muslims combined) are predicted to experience a strong development in the consumer market.

 Japan has significant bilateral trade relations with Muslim states.
-It had imports totaling $797 billion dollars in 2012, of which; $219.06 billion dollars was just from 22 Muslim countries.
-This is significantly more than Japan trades with the US, which since 1995 has hovered around the $60-$70 billion dollar mark.
+It had imports totaling $797 billion in 2012, of which $219.06 billion were just from 22 Muslim countries.
+This is significantly more than Japan trades with the US, which since 1995 has hovered around the $60-$70 billion mark.

-Japanese exports in contrast total $70.4 billion dollars to Islamic countries.
-As of 2014, the GDP of all Muslim countries stands at $6.265 trillion dollars.
-Islamic spending in addition is worth an estimated $5 trillion dollars.
-As a result the Japanese have begun embracing certified halal industrialization, which includes specializing in halal food, medicine and cosmetics.
+Japanese exports, in contrast, total $70.4 billion to Islamic countries.
+As of 2014, the GDP of all Muslim countries stood at $6.265 trillion.
+Islamic spending, in addition, is worth an estimated $5 trillion.
+As a result, the Japanese have begun embracing certified halal industrialization, which includes specializing in halal food, medicine and cosmetics.